How to Implement Web Scraping in R

 }

-Here we can verify the website response using the status code; if the status code is 200, the response is valid; otherwise, it is invalid.
-If we get an invalid response, we can add retries.
+Here you can verify the website response using the status code; if the status code is 200, the response is valid; otherwise, it is invalid.
+If you get an invalid response, you can add retries.
 This may solve the invalid response issue.

 max_retry <- 3 while (max_retry >= 1){